-The Planning and Design Code will transform complex, inconsistent planning rules into a single, easy-to-access set of rules that can be applied consistently across the State and will help ordinary South Australians trying to build a house or develop a business.
+The Planning and Design Code will be a central feature of South Australia’s new planning system, becoming the state’s single planning rulebook for assessing all development applications.
+It will transform complex, inconsistent planning rules found within the 72 Development Plans into a single, easy-to-access set of rules that can be applied consistently across the State and will help ordinary South Australians trying to build a house or develop a business.

 The Planning and Design Code will be written in plain language and will focus on performance outcomes and acceptable solutions that can be tailored to address local circumstances.